SETIatHCRO/obsnerd/README.md

 Initial observing recipe

-Log into gnuradio and cd into the obsnerd directory
+**Start the VNC**

 Note that for (hopefully) lack of confusion, all times should be in UTC (which is what the gnuradio server is set to).
 I make this goof all of the time.

-When you are ready to go for the session, claim the antennas (if this fails, run 'obsnerd.py end' first): obsnerd.py start [INITIALS HERE]
+When you are ready to go for the session, claim the antennas (if this fails, run 'obsnerd.py end' first):
+- **obsnerd.py start [INITIALS HERE]**

-Use S.O.P.P. to pick a satellite and a frequency:
+Use S.O.P.P. to pick a satellite and a frequency, first update the tle files then search for satellites
+ - **updatetle.py**
  - I've adapted the S.O.P.P. example.py as find_sats.py.
-To get GPS satellites, can type find_sats.py -s NAVS
+E.g. to get GPS satellites starting 10min in the future, can type
- - ideally however we want to point in front of an LEO and measure it passing through
+ - **find_sats.py -t 10 -s NAVS**

 Note, there are two gnuradio companion scripts:  nrdz_use.py and nrdz_nofiles.py If you don't want to record the data, use the nrdz_nofiles.py option and skip the file conversion/viewing steps below.